jsta/glatos-spatial_workshop_materials/_episodes/04-raster-structure.md

 and zone (`zone=`).

 ### UTM Proj4 String
-Our projection string for `erie_lld_agg` specifies the UTM projection as follows:
+Our projection string for `erie_bathy` specifies the UTM projection as follows:

 `+proj=utm +zone=17 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs`